10up/10up-toolkit/packages/toolkit/README.md

 ```

 By default, the source directory for blocks is `./includes/blocks/`.
 This can be customized via the `blocksDir` key in the paths' config.

+### WordPress Script Module Handling

+Since WordPress 6.5 ESM scripts are now officially supported.
+In fact, they are required in order to use some new features such as the Interactivity API.
+In WordPress these script modules need to coexist with commonJs scripts though.
+So it's not as easy as just switching the entire toolkit mode to output ESM instead of commonJS.

+Since Toolkit 6.1 it is possible to enable `useScriptModules` in the toolkit config.
+This mode allows you to have both commonJS and ESM scripts at the same time.
+Any existing entrypoints will continue to work as before.
+But a new `moduleEntry` key now allows for adding any additional ESM entrypoints to the toolkit config.
+Additionally any `scriptModule` & `viewScriptModule` files references inside `block.json` files will also get picked up and built as ESM scripts.

 ### WordPress Editor Styles